zaidsbaghal/Algorithm-Visualizer/README.md

 This currently does not work on mobile devices so please open on your computer.

 I had a lot fo fun building this project.
-Not only did this help me strengthen my web development knowledge, but I was able to througouhly understand many of the implemented algorithms on micro scale.
-My grasp on data structures and algorithms is mch stronger after building this.
+Not only did this help me strengthen my web development knowledge, but I was able to througouhly understand many of the implemented algorithms on a micro scale.
+My grasp on data structures and algorithms is much stronger due to building this.

 ## Build Setup